jackrusher/spicerack/README.md

 Sometimes, while making tasty computer programs, one needs a place to store labeled containers of data.
 Spicerack is that kind of place.

-This is a Clojure wrapper for [MapDB](http://www.mapdb.org) — a fast, disk-persistent data-structures library.
-Like many wrappers around Java libraries, this one is woefully incomplete.
-MapDB supports several data structures (Map, Set and List, implemented with trees and hashes), and can do fun things with them, like creating a hash table that acts as a cache with automatic eviction and change listeners.
+This library is a Clojure wrapper for [MapDB](http://www.mapdb.org) — a fast, disk-persistent data-structures library.
+Like many Clojure wrappers around Java libraries, this one is incomplete.
+MapDB supports several data structures (`Map`, `Set` and `List`, implemented with trees and hashes), and can do fun things with them, like creating a hash table that acts as a cache with automatic eviction and change listeners.
 This wrapper doesn't support any of that.
 It just provides an idiomatic way to store something like a Clojure `hash-map` on disk.